Ladder Golf

 However

-getting them apart.
+Make sure you don't screw the parts together too tight.
+If you do, you may have trouble getting them apart.
 This could weaken the joint.
 We have heard of at least one set being broken trying to un-screw the joint because it was put together too tightly.

 Problems seen:

-Bolo rope: I used 1/4" nylon rope.
+Bola rope: I used 1/4" nylon rope.
 If the rope is any smaller, it seems to get tangled up much easier

 Ladder rungs: I put colored electrical tape on the rungs to mark them.
 However it seems to have another positive quality.
-My son-in-law bought a Ladder Golf set for his parents and at least one of the rungs have cracked (they were also made out of PVC).
+My son-in-law bought a Ladder Golf set for his parents (without tape on them) and at least one of the rungs have cracked (they were also made out of PVC).
 With the electrical tape on them, it may dampen the ball hitting it enough to protect it from cracking.
 Only time will tell.

 "Official Rules" can be found at: http://www.laddergolf.com/ladder-golf-official-rules.php

-I'm not sure who made these rules official, but there are other rules on the internet.
-The main
+I'm not sure who made these rules official, but there are other rules on the internet also.
+The main thing is that everyone agree on the rules beforehand and then have fun playing the game.

-The rules above are different than some but are challenging.
+rules above are different than some but are challenging.

-Rules for BoloToss: http://www.bolotoss.com/bolotoss_rules.htm
+Rules for BoloToss: http://www.bolotoss.com/BoloToss-rules-how-to-play-bolo-toss-s/24.htm

 One of the many forums on Ladder Golf